-Draperies are removed by unsnapping from the wall, removing a screw or pop rivet from the end of the curtain track, and sliding them out.
+Unsnapping from the wall, removing a screw or pop rivet from the end of the curtain track, and sliding them out remove draperies.
 The pop rivets are removed by drilling through the head with a 1/8" drill bit.

 To prevent damage to the draperies while traveling, the VENETIAN TYPE BLINDS should be lowered, secured at the bottom and the slats turned vertically.